 Edited by the world renowned Himalayan poet, Yuyutsu RD Sharma, Pratik is a purely non-profit literary publication and is published by White Lotus Book Shop, Kathmandu for Mrs. Prabha Adhikary.
-The magazine was founded by Nepalese poet, Hari Adhikary who along with several distingushed Nepali poets including Mohan Koirala published it initially in Nepali language.
-The magazine was later revamped and published in English labguage by Yuyutsu Sharma in 1989.
+The magazine was founded by Nepalese poet, Hari Adhikary who along with several distinguished Nepali poets including Mohan Koirala published it initially in Nepali language.
+The magazine was later revamped and published in English language by Yuyutsu Sharma in 1989.
 Since then, Pratik has become a significant platform of creative writing worldwide.

 Pratik is published quarterly.
 We welcome contributions of poetry, fiction, essays, book reviews and translations.
 Please enclose a self-addressed stamped envelope with all submissions, which must be ribbon copies or else they will not be returned.
 Utmost care will be taken of manuscripts but no liability is accepted for loss or damage.
 Pratik also accepts electronic submissions,

 The submissions are free, please send your poems (Not more than five poems), a short story, an essay or a book review written in English or translated into English only.
 Please send your work as one Word Document to The Editor, Pratik, email@example.com with cc to firstname.lastname@example.org

 Opinions expressed in Pratik are not those of editor but of individual contributors.